swiftlang/swift/docs/Windows.md

 ```

 ### 7. Build Swift
-- This must be done from within a developer command prompt, and could take up to two hours depending on your system.
+- This must be done from within a developer command prompt and could take up to two hours depending on your system.
 - You may need to adjust the SWIFT_WINDOWS_LIB_DIRECTORY parameter depending on your target platform or Windows SDK version.
 - While the commands here use MSVC to build, using clang-cl is recommended (see the **Clang-cl** section below).
 ```